List of Jane the Virgin characters: Elena Di Nola

-Elena Di Nola (Fabiana Udenio, seasons 1–3): Emilio's second wife and Rafael's adoptive mother, she's a crime lord that rivals Rose.
-After serving as a threat to Rafael, she winds up imprisoned and later killed by Rose.
+Elena Di Nola (Fabiana Udenio, seasons 1–3): Emilio's second wife and Rafael's adoptive mother, she is a crime lord that rivals Rose.

 Regina

 Regina (Layla Alizada, seasons 1 and 4) is Jane's friend and co-worker at the Marbella.
-She has two kids, with Jane teaching one of them how to make a grilled cheese sandwich.
-In season 1, Jane was at a crossroads after finding out Rafael was going to fire either Frankie or Regina, and she could save only one of them, and she ultimately chose Regina.
+She has two kids.
 She eventually takes over Jane's job as lounge manager when Jane leaves after ghostwriting Petra's lifestyle book.

 Introduced in season two

 Krishna Dhawan

 Krishna Dhawan (portrayed by Shelly Bhalla, seasons 2–5) is Petra's (formerly Rafael's) assistant.
-In the third season it's revealed she's gay.
-She is incarcerated in season 4, believed to be JR's blackmailer, however, is released after it is revealed this is not true.
-In season 5 she becomes Petra's assistant again, and assists her in retrieving two-thirds of the Marbella from Miloš, the real blackmailer.

 Mateo Villanueva

 Mateo Villanueva (portrayed by Dennis Mencia, seasons 2 and 4) is Alba's late husband, Xiomara's father, and Jane's grandfather.

 Jonathan Chavez

 Jonathan Chavez (portrayed by Adam Rodriguez, seasons 2 and 4): Jane's mentor who she has a brief relationship with.
-When choosing to not have sex with him, they break things off and agree that it's best they cut ties all together.

 Anna and Ellie Solano

 Anna & Ellie Solano (portrayed by uncredited baby actors, seasons 2–3; Mia and Ella Allan, seasons 3–5) are Petra and Rafael's twin daughters.
-Unlike their half-brother, they grow up to be well behaved with good manners.